huzhangcs/OpenSight/README.md

-Code for OpenSight: A Simple Open-Vocabulary
+Code for "OpenSight: A Simple Open-Vocabulary Framework for LiDAR-Based Object Detection"